AlfonsMittelmeyer/python-gui-messaging/README.md

 very new:

+- correction for path of PhotoImage for Windows
 - an easy to use eventbroker in directory Utilitie distinguishing
  - between imports by baseclass ond those of call Code automatic
  - generation of imports for export file export, save and load utf-8
  - encoded for Windows export of same names for local widgets self.name